isAdamBailey/portfolio-3/source/_posts/vue-search-input-speech-recognition.md

 });
 ```

-now we can use the `listening` data property to toggle the input and button's styles:
+Now we can use the `listening` data property to toggle the input and button's styles:
 ```vue
 <input
     id="search"